 As people tend to fall somewhere between two extremes of extraversion and introversion, extraversion is measured on a continuum.
 Many people will exhibit extraverted behavior to different degrees in particular situations.
 At other times, the same people will behave in an introverted fashion.
 The term ambivert is used to describe a person who falls in the middle of the extravert-introvert scale.

 Extraversion and introversion were popularised by Swiss psychoanalyst Carl Jung (1875-1961) in 1921.
 In Psychological Types, Jung described how extraverts engage with external stimuli (Jung, 1921).
-He believed that extroverts direct their energy outwards - towards other people - and gained energy from such encounters.
+He believed that extraverts direct their energy outwards - towards other people - and gained energy from such encounters.
 Introverts, meanwhile, focus their energy inwards, towards more solitary, thoughtful activities.

 Eysenck’s wife, Sybil, was a fellow personality psychologist, and together they extended his original model.
 They later added the psychoticism trait to create the PEN model of personality.
 According to this model, extraversion, psychoticism and neuroticism are major personality traits.
 These broad traits can then be sub-categorised into a series of minor personality traits.
 Hans and Sybil developed the Eysenck Personality Questionnaire, with which they assessed the traits used in the PEN model (Eysenck & Eysenck, 1976).